-Premiums for Employees Over Step 10
+Payments for Employees Over Step 10

-- 1. (a) Employee whose Wage Rate as at October 31, 2019, is over the Step 10 rate in their pay Grade and, following implementation of the new Wage Rate grid effective November 1, 2019, is at or under the Step 10 rate in their pay Grade, shall: - i. have their Wage Rate increased to, and administered at, Step 10 of the new Wage Rate grid; and - ii. be paid a premium for all straight time hours worked between November 1, 2019, and May 2, 2020, inclusive, in an amount equal to the difference between: - (1) the increase received in accordance with paragraph 1(a)i.; and - (2) 1.00% of her Wage Rate calculated as at November 1, 2019. - (b) The premiums described in paragraphs 1(a) shall not be included in the determination of pension and benefit entitlements.
+- 1. Following the implementation of the new Wage Rate grids effective May 1 of each year of this Collective Agreement, any Employee whose Wage Rate is over the Step 10 rate in their pay Grade shall, in lieu of receiving an increase to their Wage Rate, be paid an equivalent lump-sum payment based on straight time hours worked, payable every six months. - 2.
+Any Employee whose Wage Rate, immediately before the implementation of the new Wage Rate grids, is over the Step 10 rate in their pay Grade and, following the implementation of the new Wage Rate grids effective May 1 of each year of this Collective Agreement, is at or under the Step 10 rate in her pay Grade shall: - A. have their Wage Rate increased to, and administered at, Step 10 of the new Wage Rate grid; and - B. be paid a lump-sum payment every six months for all straight time hours worked between May 1 and April 30 of each year of this Collective Agreement, inclusive, in an amount equal to the difference between: - (1) the increase received in accordance with paragraph A above.; and - (2) the Across-the-Board percentage increase of their Wage Rate immediately prior to the implementation of the new Wage Rate grids for each respective year of this Collective Agreement.